-Professor, Division of Chemical Biology and Medicinal Chemistry
+Fred Eshelman Distinguished Professor, Division of Chemical Biology and Medicinal Chemistry

-Area of interest
+Area of Interest

-Stephen Frye is a Fred Eshelman Distinguished Professor in the Division of Chemical Biology and Medicinal Chemistry in the UNC Eshelman School of Pharmacy and Director of the Center for Integrative Chemical Biology and Drug Discovery at UNC-Chapel Hill.
-He is also the lead principal investigator for the North Carolina Comprehensive Chemical Biology Center – a UNC-based, NCI designated center that engages in oncology drug discovery.
+Stephen Frye, PhD, is a Fred Eshelman Distinguished Professor and the Director of the Center for Integrative Chemical Biology and Drug Discovery (CICBDD) at the University of North Carolina at Chapel Hill.
+He is also co-director of the Molecular Therapeutics program in the UNC Lineberger Comprehensive Cancer Center and the lead principal investigator for the North Carolina Comprehensive Chemical Biology Center, a UNC-based, National Cancer Institute (NCI) designated center that engages in oncology drug discovery.

 Awards and Honors

-- American Chemical Society, Organic Division Fellowship 1986-87
+- American Chemical Society, Organic Division Fellowship, 1986-87

 - University of North Carolina, Off Campus Graduate Fellowship, 1986